git-dc/dotfiles/README.md

 # dot files
-Installs (if needed) and configures git, bash, and emacs.
-To run, in bash:
+Installs (if needed) and configures git, zsh, emacs, jupyter service, user directories, and tlp.
+To run, in bash/zsh:
 $ ./env.conf.sh